droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>You hear a rustling from the woods behind you, and the ravens above you shuffle uneasily.
 The spirit’s gaze snaps to a point across your shoulders and he holds up a hand, his grip tightening around the haft of his spear.
 “Hold, Muriel Vinshaw," he murmurs.
 “We are not alone.
 Something watches us from the shadows."</p>
 </div>

-A player with a passive Wisdom (Perception) score of 17 or higher sees a humanoid silhouette flicker in the trees before vanishing amidst the darkness.
+A player who succeeds on a DC 24 Perception check sees a humanoid silhouette flicker in the trees before vanishing amidst the darkness.
 (The silhouette is Strahd, but cannot be recognized in the darkness.)

 > [!abstract]+ **Investigating the Silhouette**
 > If a player investigates the place where the silhouette appeared, read: